00fox/Ds2vJoy/README.md

 T 	| Toggle condition is in use (see below)
 R 	| An OnRelease condition is in use (see below, under time stamps) M 	| If mouse will be in used (by special mouse action ACTIVE_MOUSE, and checkboxes choice, see below)
-- a minuscule indicates that the checkbox is double checked for this condition
+- a lowercase indicates that the checkbox is double checked for this condition

 ## vJoy editing
 ![vJoy Editing](Doc/4.png)